 Facilitating the growth of intracontinental trade in Africa

-Intra-African trade accounted for about 15 per cent of the total African trade volume in 2019.
-In contrast, intracontinental trade accounts for 51 per cent of exports in North America, while it is 49 per cent in Asia, and 22 per cent in Latin America.
-The figure even reaches 69 per cent for intracontinental trade in Western Europe.
-Although some Regional Economic Communities (RECs) have made improvements in trade integration, the African market remains fragmented.
+Intra-African trade accounted for about 17 per cent of the total African trade volume in 2022.
+In contrast, intracontinental trade accounts for 51 per cent of exports in North America, 49 per cent in Asia and 22 per cent in Latin America.
+It is even as high as 69 per cent in Western Europe.
+The African market remains fragmented despite integration improvements by some Regional Economic Communities (RECs).

-In order to strengthen regional integration, the African Union (AU) Trade Ministers agreed to establish an African Continental Free Trade Area (AfCFTA).
-54 of the 55 Member States have signed the agreement.
-By October 2022, the agreement had been ratified by 44 countries.
+The African Union (AU) Trade Ministers agreed to establish an African Continental Free Trade Area (AfCFTA) to boost regional integration.
+The agreement on the AfCFTA had been signed by 54 of the 55 Member States and had been ratified by 47 countries by August 2023.
 Germany has supported the process since the commencement of negotiations in 2015.
+To emphasise its importance, the AU decided the “Acceleration of AfCFTA implementation” as its theme of the year for 2023.

-The Framework for the implementation of the Agreement Establishing the African Continental Free Trade Area (AfCFTA) is strengthened.
+The project is creating and consolidating the framework conditions for implementing the Agreement Establishing the African Continental Free Trade Area (AfCFTA).